WE PROTECT YOUR PROPERTY INTERESTS

-Unlike some other issues in family court, property division usually cannot be modified at a later date.
-That means you need to get it right the first time.
-This is an area of family law where inexperienced attorneys frequently make costly and sometimes irreversible mistakes.
+Unlike many issues in family court, property division usually cannot be modified at a later date.
+That means you need to get it right the first time and property division is an area of family law where inexperienced attorneys frequently make costly and sometimes irreversible mistakes.

-Under Arizona law, all property acquired by either spouse during a marriage is presumed to belong to the marital community and jointly owned by both spouses.
-Even property registered or titled in only one spouse’s name is still presumptively community property.
-This presumption also applies to intangible “property” like income earned during the marriage, contributions to retirement or investment accounts, certain employment benefits, and even to businesses started or formed during the marriage.
+Arizona is a community property state.
+That means most property acquired by either spouse during the marriage is presumed to belong to both spouses.
+This includes intangible property like income earned by either spouse during the marriage, contributions to retirement or investment accounts, certain employment benefits, and even to businesses started or formed during the marriage.
+Gifts to one spouse or inheritance may be exceptions to the community property presumption.
+Community property is divided equitably, and usually equally, during divorce or legal separation.

 Property acquired by one spouse prior to the marriage or during the marriage by gift or inheritance is the sole and separate property of that spouse.
 Generally, unless commingled with community property, sole and separate property will not be divided during divorce or legal separation.